AmpelProject/Ampel-core/docs/sphinx/legacy.rst

 The easiest way to define a channel is with a YAML file, e.g. conf/ampel-contrib-PROJECTNAME/channel/EXAMPLE_BRIGHT_N_STABLE.yaml.
 The content is similar to the JSON-based channel definitions in v0.6, but simplified.
 A few notable differences:

 - *templates* define common configurations that don't need to be repeated in every channel definition, and replace much of the boilerplate found in v0.6 channel definitions.
+See :class:`~ampel.model.ZTFLegacyChannelTemplate.ZTFLegacyChannelTemplate`.
 - T2 unit configurations can be defined either inline or in the `alias` section of the top-level config.
 A separate t2_config.json is no longer needed.
 - T3 process definitions embedded in the channel definition can also use templates.
+See :class:`~ampel.model.ZTFPeriodicSummaryT3.ZTFPeriodicSummaryT3`.

 A slightly truncated example::